 What Kind of Flooring Increases Home Value?

-Of all of the fundamental features that can affect the value and perception of a home, flooring is often the most overlooked.
-If you’re planning to sell your home and want to understand where to invest your time, energy, and money in remodeling projects that will increase value, you need to take a hard look at your flooring.
+Of all the fundamental features that can affect the home’s value and perception, flooring is often the most overlooked.
+If you’re planning to sell your home and want to understand which high-value remodeling projects are worth your time, energy, and money, you need to take a hard look at your flooring.
+But you’re probably curious: What flooring options increase home value?

 “Besides the basics like your roof and mechanical things, flooring is the next most important factor that influences how buyers feel about your home.
 It sets the tone and mood for the entire home,” explains Joseph Singsheim, a top real estate agent in Milwaukee, Wisconsin, who sells homes 43% quicker than the average agent in his area.

-When it comes to flooring, there are lots of options to choose from, and lots of factors that may influence which type of flooring is best for your situation.
+When it comes to flooring, there are many options to choose from.
+It’s important to consider certain factors carefully to figure out which type of flooring is best for your situation.

 We researched the top flooring reports and spoke to expert real estate agents to create this guide to help you make the most informed decisions about flooring.
 Here’s exactly what to make of your home’s floors, and what flooring investments are worth the effort.